 Finally, our program is housed at the University Center in Greenville which is a unique facility that offers access to both dedicated space for the DPT program as well as common areas that support the educational process.
 Our mall environment provides classrooms, an electronic library, auditorium, and ample parking which are shared with students from other universities in the Greenville area.
-In addition, we have been blessed by generous donors who have provided additional resources to purchase state-of-the-art equipment and lab furnishings.
+In addition, we have been blessed by generous donors who have provided additional resources to purchase state-of-the-art equipment, lab furnishings, and a spacious student lounge.

 Professor and Chair, School of Physical Therapy